ncarlier/ncarlier.github.io/README.md

-- Software Architect of the overhaul of the Thalys [loyalty website](//www.thalysthecard.com) *Drupal, PHP*
+- Software Architect on the overhaul of the Thalys [loyalty website](//www.thalysthecard.com) *Drupal, PHP*